AdobeDocs/adobe-io-events/src/pages/guides/index.md

 <InlineAlert slots="text"/>

 Please note that for **security** reasons we **obfuscate** the validation URL in the [debug tracing](/support/tracing/) tab.
-So, the only way to intercept the original validation URL is if you own the webhook server (*you could simply log all requests*).<br/>
+So, the only way to intercept the original validation URL is if you own the webhook server (*you could simply log all requests*).
 ![Validation URL obfuscated in Debug Tracing tab](./img/debug_tracing_challenge_post_obfuscated.png "Validation URL obfuscated in Debug Tracing tab")

 ### Testing with ngrok